 #6: Push Through the Hard Days

-Not every day will feel great.
 If you’re finding you’re struggling to make it through a run interval without stopping early, feel free to slow your pace as much as you want.
 Remember: your speed isn’t necessary here; you are just trying to train your body to keep running.

-A slow jog—even a shuffle—is okay, but try to focus on running with good form without hunching over to ensure you can breathe well.
+A slow jog—even a shuffle—is okay, but try to focus on running with good running form without hunching over to ensure you can breathe well.
 Try to keep moving through the walking beaks instead of stopping completely.

 #7: Fuel Like An Athlete